 But here’s the thing: “Girls” was a twenty-eight minute episode show which, with the exception of one season, ran only ten episodes per season.
 The amount of content along with the schedule of the show made it considerably easier for Driver to do other projects than if it had been a one hour show with twice as many episodes as “Girls.”
 So both Driver and Isaac had the good fortune of having somewhat flexible schedules enabling them to pursue what they wanted to pursue.

 So what is the upshot here?
 Just this: contrary to what has reached mythical proportions in the media, there are actors who are raised, educated and classically trained by top American drama schools who start their careers as adults, not children or teenagers, possessed of the gravitas largely attributed to their British counterparts and who are moving forward in modern day film.

 As mentioned earlier, there is no dearth of such actors who are wildly successful in American television at this time, but seeing a new breed of what some feel is an older world model of actor thriving in film today is a joy.
 And in the “unconventional” category as well.
 Call Isaac a “movie star”and he won’t like it.
 Call Driver a “leading man” and he says: “I’m like a sight gag.”
 Unconventional indeed.
-And if many in Hollywood complain about the lack of substance of the American film actor over the past few decades, they need to be reminded that this state of affairs is quite simply the result of a situation which they created in the first place.
+And if many in Hollywood complain about the lack of substance of the American film actor over the past few decades, they need to be reminded that this state of affairs is partly the result of a situation which they helped create-along with evolving cultural changes- in the first place.